davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 };
 ```

-I'm sure many of you are following along with this series using VSCode to edit your
+I'm sure many of you who are following along are using VSCode to edit your `flake.nix`
-`flake.nix` file.
-Before we call `switch`, I should note that installing VSCode through
+file.
+Before calling `switch`, I should note that installing VSCode through home-manager
-home-manager will likely blow away your existing VSCode settings.
-Now would be a good time
+will likely blow away your existing VSCode settings.
+Now would be a good time to back up
-to back up any existing settings the list of extensions you have installed so you can
+any existing settings the list of extensions you have installed so you can replicate your
-replicate your existing setup from within Nix.
+existing setup from within Nix.

 Once you run `switch`, `VSCode` will be installed in `/Users/$USER/Applications/Home
 Manager Apps/` [^1].
 If you've previously installed VSCode, go ahead and dump the copy
 inside `/Applications` in the trash.

-[^1]: Notably, this isn't inside the normal `/Applications` folder. `home-manager` can
+[^1]: Notably, this isn't inside the normal `/Applications` folder since `home-manager`
-    only install programs under your home directory.
-Keep reading till the end to find out
+    can only install programs under your home directory.
+Even stranger, Spotlight can't
-    how to get applications in the normal, macOS-expected location!
+    pick up our alias!
+We'll come back and fix this at the end of the post.

 ## Editor Settings and Keybindings